iDocuments Expenses User Guide

 Processing credit card claims

 Users with a credit card expense ready for completion will receive a task alert on their dashboard.
 The expense line will be red, indicating they must complete the coding and details before submission.
-Here, users may upload a receipt.
+Here, users may upload a receipt manually.
 Credit card expense lines will be identified as Type CC.

 Credit card expenses will be automatically posted into SAP Business One/ERP to the credit card control account defined during the initial configuration.